-All figures shown are calculated to the nearest £10m.
+All figures are shown to the nearest £10m.

 It should be noted that items a, b, c, d and e have been estimated and are shown for illustrative purposes only, in accordance with Directions requirements.
 They do not have any impact on the outcome of the cost control mechanism.